 Common symptoms include the following:

-- Blood, fluid, or pus draining from your wound
+- Blood, fluid, or pus draining from your incision

-- A bad odor coming from your wound
+- A foul odor coming from the incision

 Treatment for a surgical site infection

-- Medicines can help fight the infection and decrease pain or swelling.
+- Medicines will be given to treat the infection and decrease pain or swelling.

 Help your wound heal: